rickymanning/my-portfolio/README.md

-# my-portfolio
+# My Portfolio
-The redesign of my portfolio website with responsive web design techniques and more
+This repository represents the code used for the redesign of my portfolio website with responsive web design techniques (and more).

+View the latest version live as a work-in-progress over at http://www.rickymanning.co.uk/.

+View the a blog-series about the process over at https://rickymanning.wordpress.com/category/programming/web-development/redesigning-my-portfolio-website/.